 Sharing photo is half the fun in taking them!

-For extensive information on Lightroom Cloud Ecosystem, see Adobe Lightroom – Edit Like a Pro.
+For extensive information on Lightroom Cloud Ecosystem, see Adobe Lightroom – Edit on the Go.

 Note: purchase of this book includes the first year’s cloud-based Premium Membership, giving access to download the latest eBook (each time Adobe updates the software), email assistance for the cloud-based Lightroom apps if you hit a problem, and other bonuses.